alijafargholi/tk-multi-bugreporter/README.md

 * Include the current _engine_ and _context_
 * Specify Ticket Type _ex: bug or feature_
 * Specify the priority
+* Whether or not to include the _system environment variables_
+* Specify just which environment variable to include in the ticket
+* Ability to make the selected text in the ticket description __Bolds__, _Italic_, or Link

 ### Icon
 The Bug Icon is by youtube.com/AlfredoCreates & Flaticondesign.com from the